Marcos Ruiz

-Marcos Ruiz (born 13 October 1996) is a Spanish weightlifter.
+Marcos Ruiz Velasco (born 13 October 1996) is a Spanish weightlifter.
 He represented Spain at the 2020 Summer Olympics in Tokyo, Japan.

 He won two medals at the 2022 Mediterranean Games held in Oran, Algeria.
 He won the gold medal in the men's 102 kg Snatch event and the silver medal in the men's 102 kg Clean & Jerk event.